tthorntone/AdNauseam-Wiki/Developer-FAQ.md

 Path: vapi-background.js::handleRequestHeaders() -> traffic.js::onBeforeSendHeaders()

-* All-requests
-  (if it is in our allowedException list and not an enabled DNT entry)
+* For requests to domains in allowedExceptions list which are not enabled DNT entries, block cookies
- * &nbsp;&nbsp; block cookies  	   // remove set-cookie/set-cookie2 headers

 -----------
 ####How do I view AdNauseam-specific network events in the addon console?